owasp-modsecurity/ModSecurity-nginx/README.md

 new directives and they are:

 modsecurity [On|Off] - This directive turns on or off ModSecurity functionality.
 Note that this configuration directive is no longer related to the SecRule state.
-Instead, it now serves soley as an Nginx flag to enable or disable the module.
+Instead, it now serves solely as an Nginx flag to enable or disable the module.

-modsecurity_rules_file [<path to rules file>] - This directive indicates the location of the modsecurity configuartion file.
+modsecurity_rules_file [<path to rules file>] - This directive indicates the location of the modsecurity configuration file.

 modsecurity_rules_remote [server-key] [<url to rules>] - This directive is used to indicate from where (on the internet) a modsecurity configuration file will be downloaded.
 It also specifies the key that will be used to authenticate to that server.